PayStell/paystell-website/.github/PULL_REQUEST_TEMPLATE.md

-# Pull Request Overview
+## 📌 Pull Request Description

-## 📝 Summary
+### 📝 Summary
-Provide a brief overview of what this PR accomplishes.
+Provide a brief description of what this PR accomplishes.

 ### 🔗 Related Issues
-- Closes #(issue number) Replace with the actual issue number.
+Closes **#(issue number)** (Replace with the actual issue number).

-## 🔄 Changes Made
+### 🔄 Changes Made
-Please provide a general description of your changes.
-Include any relevant background information or context that may help reviewers understand the purpose of this PR.
+Provide a general description of the changes.
+Include any relevant background information or context to help reviewers understand the purpose of this PR.

-## 🖼️ Current Output
+### 🖼️ Current Output
-Give evidence like screenshots of what your job looks like.
+Provide visual evidence of the changes:
+- For small changes: **Screenshots**.
+- For large changes: **Video or Loom link**.

-## 🧪 Testing
+### 🧪 Testing
 If applicable, describe the tests performed.
-Provide screenshots, test outputs, or any resources that can help reviewers understand how the changes were tested.
+Include screenshots, test outputs, or any resources that help reviewers understand how the changes were tested.

+#### ✅ Testing Checklist
+- [ ] Unit tests added/modified
+- [ ] Integration tests performed
+- [ ] Manual tests executed
+- [ ] All tests pass in CI/CD

+### ⚠️ Potential Risks
+List any possible issues that might arise with this change.

+### 🚀 Next Steps & Improvements
+This change lays a solid foundation for further optimizations.
+Some areas that could benefit from future improvements include:
+- 🔹 **Performance optimization**
+- 🔹 **Increased test coverage**
+- 🔹 **Potential user experience enhancements**

-## 💬 Comments
+### 💬 Comments
-Any additional context, questions, or considerations for the reviewers.
+Any additional context, questions, or considerations for reviewers.